 Obesity is defined as having an unhealthy amount of body fat.
 Overweight is defined as an excess amount of body weight as compared to an acceptable body weight.
 The common tool to measure obesity and overweight is the body mass index (BMI).
-It measures body weight In relation to height.
+It measures body weight In relation to height (check our height calculator for boys and girls).
 A BMI may indicate a person is overweight, but it could indicate a person is overweight, but it could be due to lean muscle and not excess body fat (such as with an athlete).

 Obesity in children

 - Developmental obesity – this category of obesity begins in the early years of a child’s life and continues steadily over the adult year.
 Hence, the foundation has already set in by the time the child is about four years old.
 The cells become saturated with fat and as the child grows older, more and more fat accumulates in the body.
 Muscle and bone mass also increases since the body has to carry additional weight.
 Such children usually grow tall, look older for their age and are obese right through infancy even up to their adult years.
 This type of obesity results in a higher lean body mass along with the fat.

 - Reactionary obesity – this type develops due to periods of emotional stress in a child’s life.
 During such stress periods the child may overeat resulting in increase in weight.
 However, since these periods are intermittent, the weight also reflects up and down.